Why is it called Comma?

 Is Comma open source?

+Not at this time.
 In the process of producing Comma, we have already made a number of significant open source contributions:

 - Debug (including remote debug) support for MoarVM

 - A Raku client library and command-line interface for the MoarVM debugger